Wedding Planning Guide

 Photo: Diana McGregor

-There aren’t many rules for how to throw an engagement party, so as you read this remember: Engagement parties should be fun, not an extra stress.
+Congratulations, you’re engaged!
+You just agreed to spend the rest of your life with the person you love, which means a celebration is definitely in order.
+That’s where your engagement party comes in.
+This pre-wedding celebration is typically the first of many parties leading up to the big day.
+Thankfully, there aren’t many rules for how to throw an engagement party, so as you read this, remember: Engagement parties should be fun, not an extra stress.
 This is a party for you to enjoy, so don’t worry about making everything perfect.
-Here are some handy tips on engagement party etiquette and engagement party ideas.

 The position of host for the party is up for grabs.
 Often the parents of the bride host, but it’s common to have other relatives or friends of the couple claim the role.
 Many couples even choose to host their own celebrations.